aubm/aubm-website/content/posts/the-case-of-a-git-linear-history.md

 Rebase is a more advanced git command that requires reading some documentation and a bit of practice to master.
 But so is mastering a programming language, understanding a runtime environment or getting used to a new IDE.
-In comparison, learning how to perform a simple rebase operation is a very reasonable investment, especially for someone with basic knowledge of git.
-So no it is not reserved for the elite.
+In comparison, learning how to perform a simple rebase operation is a very reasonable investment, especially for someone with basic knowledge in git.
+So no, it is not reserved for the elite.

 Moreover, major git providers have resources and options that help to maintain a linear or semi-linear history :